axelarnetwork/axelar-examples/README.md

 1. Run `npm run send-token`

-## Call a smart contract from different chain
+## Call a smart contract from the different chain

 This example will show you how to call a smart contract that deployed at `chain B` from the `chain A`.